michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0146.md

 - adj: not firm or firmly fixed; likely to fail or give way
 - adj: lacking self-confidence or assurance
 ### Family
+- insecure: insecurely, insecureness, insecurity+
+- insecurity: insecurities
-insecure: insecurely, insecureness, insecurity+;insecurity: insecurities;secure: insecure, secured, securely, secureness, securer, secures, securest, securing, security;secured: unsecured;securer: securers;security: securities
+- secure: insecure, secured, securely, secureness, securer, secures, securest, securing, security
+- secured: unsecured
+- securer: securers
+- security: securities
 ### Examples
 - Typically, the focus is on security for the Israeli occupier, not for the occupied Palestinians who are in fact utterly insecure.
 - I would 100% recommend to anyone who is insecure about flying.